ninavelikajne/RhythmCount/README.md

 # RhythmCount
-RhythmCount presents a Python package for detection and analysis of rhythmic patterns in count data.
-It is composed of two modules:
+RhythmCount represents a Python package for detecting and analysing rhythmic patterns in count data.
+It consists of two modules:

-* [data_processing](RhythmCount/data_processing.py): specific functions to build and compare models, clean data, calculate confidence intervals etc.
+* [data_processing](RhythmCount/data_processing.py): specific functions for building and comparing models, cleaning data, calculating confidence intervals, etc.

-* [plot](RhythmCount/plot.py): specific functions for plotting (eg. plotting models, raw data)
+* [plot](RhythmCount/plot.py): specific functions for plotting (e.g. plotting models, raw data).

-To use these modules include the following code in your python file:
+To use these modules, add the following code to your Python file:

 `from RhythmCount import plot, data_processing`

-RhythmCount can be used in a combination with different types of experimental count data.
-Basic RhythmCount implementation for the analysis of rhythmical count data is made with cosinor method in combination with different regression models for count data: Poisson model, Generalized Poisson model, Zero-Inflated Poisson model, Negative Binomial model and Zero-Inflated Negative Binomial model.<br/>
+RhythmCount can be used in combination with various types of experimental count data.
+The basic implementation of the RhythmCount for analysing rhythmic count data is made with cosinor method in combination with multiple regression models for count data: Poisson model, Generalized Poisson model, Zero-Inflated Poisson model, Negative Binomial model and Zero-Inflated Negative Binomial model. <br>

-Input data needs to be in required format.
-Data must contain X and Y columns, where X represents time and Y represents the target variable - count.
+The input data must be in the required format.
+The data must contain X and Y columns, where X represents time and Y represents the target variable - count.
-After the data has been imported, different types of analyses can be applied.
-These are described in more details in the examples below and in the documentation. <br/>
+Once the data has been imported, various types of analysis can be performed.
+These are described more in details in the examples and documentation. <br/>
-[Helpers](RhythmCount/helpers.py) contains only functions that are called inside data_processing and plot modules.
-It is not meant to be used by end user.
+[Helpers](RhythmCount/helpers.py) only contains functions that are called within the data_processing and plot modules.
+It is not intended for use by the end user.

 # Installation
 RhythmCount can be installed using pip with the command: